How Can Copper Compression Gloves Help with Fibromyalgia Hand Pain?

 Fibromyalgia is a condition can be difficult to diagnose correctly since the symptoms are often mistaken for other conditions.
 There are no laboratory tests for the disorder, and doctors usually need to rule out other potential health issues in order to reach a diagnosis.

 - Stiffness in extremities, particularly the hands and fingers

-- Painful or throbbing joints in the fingers, knuckles and wrist
+- Muscle and joint pain or throbbing joints in the fingers, knuckles and wrist

 - A feeling of “tightness”, tenderness or weakness in hand muscles

 - Reduced mobility while moving the wrist or extending finger joints

 - Fibromyalgia hand pain and stiffness that is especially severe in the morning

 - Numbness or tingling sensations in fingers and hands

 - Skin becoming waxy or rubbery in texture

 With severe fibromyalgia, you may also notice pain and tenderness in other parts of your body.
 This can cause headaches, disturbed sleep, reduced cognitive function or memory, and many other issues.